Our Mates Farm: living the dream

 The generosity of the Huon Valley didn’t stop with apples, either.
 Tack and Ung soon discovered that the place they had decided to call home was an incredibly giving, supportive and welcoming community.

 “I grew up in North Queensland in a small community,” Tack says.
-“And I grew up with the knowledge that you never told anyone your problem, because the moment you tell somebody your problem, it becomes grist for the local rumour mill.
-People would be out there gossiping about you and your problems.
+“And I grew up with the knowledge that you never told anyone your problem.
+Because the moment you tell somebody your problem, it becomes grist for the local rumour mill.

-“What I learned after moving into the community here is that the more people you tell your problems to, the more people come forward with help and solutions.
+“What I learned after moving here is that the more people you tell your problems to, the more people come forward with help and solutions.
 This is a community of people who look out for each other.
 It’s the people who make it.
 It’s wonderful.”

-The farm also raises English Large Black pigs – the perfect orchard pig that also happens to be the closest genetic match available in Australia to the Gloucester Old Spot, which means Tack has been able to recreate the delectable bacon that started the couple’s journey.
+The farm also raises English Large Black pigs – the perfect orchard pig that also happens to be the closest genetic match available in Australia to the Gloucestershire Old Spot.
+This means Tack has been able to recreate the bacon that started the couple’s journey.

-“What we think about now is how we can work what we have into the orchard, whether it’s having a breed of sheep that doesn’t damage the trees, or pigs we can put in the orchard to clean up apples after harvest and won’t dig giant holes in the ground,” Tack says.
+“What we think about now is how we can work what we have into the orchard,” he says.
+“Whether it’s having a breed of sheep that doesn’t damage the trees, or pigs we can put in the orchard to clean up apples after harvest and won’t dig giant holes in the ground.